L'homme armé: Music

+Lyrics

 Origin

 The origins of the popularity of the song and the importance of the armed man are the subject of various theories.
 Some have suggested that the 'armed man' represents St Michael the Archangel.
 The composer Johannes Regis (c.
 1425 – c.
 1496) seems to have intended that allusion in his Dum sacrum mysterium/Missa l'homme armé based upon the melody, which incorporates various additional trope texts and cantus firmus plainchants in honour of St Michael the Archangel.
 Others have suggested it merely represents the name of a popular tavern (Maison L'Homme Arme) near Du Fay's rooms in Cambrai.
 It may also represent the arming for a new crusade against the Turks.
 There is ample evidence to indicate that it held special significance for the Order of the Golden Fleece.
 It is useful to note that the first appearance of the song was exactly contemporaneous with the fall of Constantinople to the Ottoman Turks (1453), an event which had a huge psychological effect in Europe; composers such as Guillaume Du Fay composed laments for the occasion.
 Yet another possibility is that all three theories are true, given the feeling of urgency, pervasive in central and northern Europe at the time, in organizing a military opposition to the recently victorious Ottomans.

 Another recently proposed theory for the origin of the tune is that it is a stylised combination of a street cry and a trumpet call, and may have originated as early as the late 14th century, or perhaps early 15th, due to its use of the major prolation, which was the most common metre at the time.
 Richard Taruskin noted that the tune was a special favourite of Charles the Bold and suggested that it may have been composed for him (or, at very least, that he had identified himself with the titular man at arms).
-This however has been refuted by researchers who show it was used before Charles the Bold's ascension to Duke of Burgundy.
+This however has been refuted by researchers who show it was used before Charles the Bold's ascension as Duke of Burgundy.